jacwierz/pysom2m/README.md

 **Note:**
 The project is under early development.
 Many features may not work properly or not work at all.
-Connection parameters required to reach oneM2M server are hard coded at present. :-)

 # Running